Augusta Read Thomas

 Her music has been commissioned by leading ensembles and organizations around the world including: Love Songs (Chanticleer); Chanting to Paradise (NDR [German Radio] Orchestra); Song in Sorrow (The Cleveland Orchestra); Orbital Beacons, Aurora, In My Sky at Twilight, Ceremonial, Carillon Sky, Words of the Sea, Trainwork, Tangle, and Astral Canticle (Chicago Symphony Orchestra); Gathering Paradise (New York Philharmonic); Sweet Potato Kicks the Sun (Santa Fe Opera in association with San Francisco Opera and 7 other opera houses); Far Past War (The Washington Choral Arts Society); Sun Dance (Indianapolis Symphony); Prayer Bells (Pittsburgh Symphony); Bells Ring Summer (La Jolla Chamber Music Society); Galaxy Dances, and Cello Concerto (National Symphony and the Kennedy Center); Violin Concerto #3 (Radio France and the BBC Orchestra); Helios Choros I (Dallas Symphony); Helios Choros II (London and Boston Symphony Orchestras); Helios Choros III (Orchestre de Paris); Pulsar (BBC); Terpsichore's Dream (Utah Symphony); Canticle Weaving for trombone and orchestra (Los Angeles Philharmonic); and Cantos for Slava (ASCAP Foundation)."

-Selected recent and upcoming commissions include those from the BBC Proms, National Cathedral Chorus of Washington, D.C., Sejong Soloists for their 2024 Carnegie Hall series and concerts in Korea, Santa Fe Opera (and a consortium of 7 other opera companies), the Boston Symphony, Chorus America, the Utah Symphony, the Juilliard School, Orchestra de Chambre de Paris, the Martha Graham Dance Company, the Indianapolis Symphony, Ballet Collective, Tanglewood, Wigmore Hall in London, Philharmonie de Paris, Quartet Diotima, Philharmonie de Paris, JACK quartet, the Danish Chamber Players, Third Coast Percussion, the Fromm Foundation, Aspen Music Festival, Oberlin College, Royal Academy of Music in London, the Eastman School, and the DePaul University Wind Ensemble.
+Selected recent and upcoming commissions include those from the New York Philharmonic, the BBC Proms, National Cathedral Chorus of Washington, D.C., the Lahti Symphony Orchestra, The Swedish Chamber Orchestra, the BBC National Orchestra of Wales, the Sejong Soloists for their 2024 Carnegie Hall series and concerts in Korea, Santa Fe Opera (and a consortium of 7 other opera companies), the Boston Symphony, Chorus America, the Utah Symphony, the Juilliard School, Orchestra de Chambre de Paris, the Martha Graham Dance Company, the Indianapolis Symphony, Ballet Collective, Tanglewood, Wigmore Hall in London, Philharmonie de Paris, Quartet Diotima, Philharmonie de Paris, JACK quartet, the Danish Chamber Players, Third Coast Percussion, the Fromm Foundation, Aspen Music Festival, Oberlin College, Royal Academy of Music in London, the Eastman School, and the DePaul University Wind Ensemble.

 Not only is Thomas one of the most active composers in the world, but she is a long-standing, exemplary citizen with an extensive history of being deeply committed to her community.